HASwitchPlate/openHASP/CHANGLELOG.md

 - Additional `idle` parameters now accept `off`, `short` and `long`
 - Add `sensors` command to trigger the sensors state message
 - Run `/boot.cmd` when the plate is (re)booted and the script exists
+- You can now use `pXbY.jsonl` command to update multiple object properties at once (thanks @nagyrobi)

 ### Objects
 - All objects have a custom `tag` property which can contain abritrary JSON data *(or numbers or text)* (thanks @nagyrobi)